polterguy/polterguy.github.io/documentation/magic.signals/index.md

 interfaces into your constructor, and have the .Net Core dependency injection automatically create objects of whatever interface your slot implementation requires.

-### Async

-Notice, Magic Signals also allows you to implement the `ISlotAsync` interface, in case you need to implement a specific slot async.
-Normally the convention for cretaing such slots is to prepend them with the word _"wait."_ in front of their ususal name.
-Below is an example.

 ```csharp
 [Slot(Name = "foo.bar")]
 public class FooBar : ISlotAsync